Flubbeh/WeatherTransitionMarkovModel/README.md

 ## How to Use

+- **Select Initial State**: Choose the initial weather state from the dropdown menu.

 - **Adjust Transition Probabilities**: Use the sliders to adjust the probability of transitioning from one weather state to another.
 The states include Sunny, Cloudy, Rainy, Snowy, Windy, and Foggy.

+- **Set Simulation Steps**: Use the slider to set the number of steps you want the simulation to run.

+- **Auto-update Model**: Check the "Auto-update" box to automatically apply changes and update the model as you adjust the sliders or the initial state.
+Uncheck this box if you prefer to manually update the model using the "Update Model" button.

 - **Update Model**: After adjusting the probabilities, click the "Update Model" button to apply your changes.
 This will update the transition matrix and re-run the simulation with your specified parameters.